Coral reefs are an example of an ecosystem with a lot of biodiversity.

 What does this mean for conservation efforts?

 The IPCC 2023 report shows that viable ecosystems will play a huge role in taking carbon out of the environment.
-This is critical to meet conservation goals and mitigate climate change.
-Biodiverse ecosystems can remove the most carbon.
+After all, biodiverse ecosystems can remove the most carbon.
+This is critical for us to meet conservation goals and mitigate climate change.

 Evidence also strongly supports that the capacity to resist change or recover from a disturbance is dependent on biodiversity.
-Tolerance to a wide range of environmental conditions is crucial in the wake of the climate crisis.
 With high biodiversity, the likelihood of responding resiliently to change is increased.
-It’s well documented that species-poor areas are more greatly harmed by disturbance events and take a longer time to recover.
+Furthermore, it’s well documented that species-poor areas are more greatly harmed by disturbance events and take a longer time to recover.
+So, having an increased tolerance to a wide range of environmental conditions is crucial in the wake of the climate crisis.

 Environmental context and changes in biodiversity can change the outcome of species interactions too.
 Altering these complex relationships influences an ecosystem’s ability to provide its necessary services.
 Not only that but focusing on biodiversity helps us understand species and community persistence while also increasing our understanding of extinction risks and trickle-down effects.
 Knowing how things respond to stressors and finding ways to adapt accordingly is a key point to conservation efforts!